Smoky South of The Border Soup

 This soup is easy to make and, aside from preparing the homemade chicken broth, takes about 5 minutes to prepare and 25 minutes to cook.
 You can make the broth the day before to save time.
-Freezing broth is another great option, and that way you’ll conveniently have it on hand when you need it.

 Let’s get started!

 Place the chicken in a stock pot with 5 cups of water.
 Add a stalk of celery and a carrot, cut into 2-inch pieces.
 Add a bay leaf and a few black peppercorns.
 Bring to a boil, reduce heat to low, cover and simmer for 1 hour.
 Discard the vegetables and bay leaf.
 Place the chicken on a plate, discard the skin, and shred the meat with two forks.
 Set the meat aside.
 Once the chicken stock has cooled, skim off the fat on top and discard.
-Set chicken stock aside.
+Set chicken broth aside.

 Heat the oil in a Dutch oven (I use and love Lodge) on medium-high and saute the onions until translucent and just beginning to caramelize.
 Add the garlic and jalapenos and cook for another minute.